gadams999/lambda-layer-boto3/codebuild/README.md

 # lambda-layer-boto3

-Use one of these boto3 layers when you want:
+Use one of these boto3 Lambda layers when you want:

 ```python
 >>> import boto3